Contrasting Bogota Financial (BSBK) & Its Competitors

-Bogota Financial (NASDAQ: BSBK) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it compare to its peers?
-We will compare Bogota Financial to related businesses based on the strength of its institutional ownership, earnings, profitability, risk, valuation, analyst recommendations and dividends.
+Bogota Financial (NASDAQ: BSBK) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it contrast to its rivals?
+We will compare Bogota Financial to related businesses based on the strength of its valuation, analyst recommendations, earnings, profitability, dividends, risk and institutional ownership.

+This table compares Bogota Financial and its rivals’ net margins, return on equity and return on assets.

-This is a summary of current recommendations for Bogota Financial and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Bogota Financial and its rivals, as provided by MarketBeat.

 |Sell Ratings